CFMS/cfms-rtd/docs/clusterrefresh.rst

 New Processors
 --------------
 The new cluster will include the latest generation Intel E5-26XX v4 (Broadwell) Xeon CPUs, along with Nvidia K80 GPUs.
-These should provide additonal compute peformance per node, while reducing FLOPS/watt.
+These should provide additonal compute peformance per node, while improving FLOPS/watt.

 New Storage
 -----------